zornfox/Informatics-Large-Practical/README.md

 # Informatics-Large-Practical
-3-months individual project for ILP-2019
+3-months individual project for ILP-2019 with total marks 75 out of 100

 ***
 This project aims to develop a prototype of a location-based strategy game named PowerGrab.
 My implementation is to complete an autonomous component which includes two different level of drones: stateless and stateful to play against novice players and expert players respectively.
 The game’s goal is to focus on collecting power and cryptocurrency coins form 2D virtual charging stations around UoE central Area.